 For dirt and grime: Damp sponge

 Sometimes you’ll end up with more than dust on your display.
 Instead of rubbing at it with your microfiber cloth to no avail — and potentially dirtying the cloth in the process — you can use a damp sponge instead.
-And you can always microwave a sponge to disinfect it first.

 What you need: